Americold

-Americold Realty Trust, Inc. is an American temperature-controlled warehousing and transportation company based in Atlanta, Georgia, United States.
-It is in the business of modern commercialized temperature-controlled warehousing for the storage of perishable goods, one of the forms of food preservation.
+Americold Realty Trust, Inc. is an American temperature controlled warehousing and transportation company based in Atlanta, Georgia, United States.
+It is in the business of modern commercialized temperature controlled warehousing for the storage of perishable goods, one of the forms of food preservation.
+Americold is the 2nd largest temperature-controlled warehousing and distribution services provider in the world.

 History

-When food preservation using ice became commercialized, cold storage companies began to appear.
+Cold storage companies began to appear when food preservation using ice became commercialized.
 Ice was farmed from lakes during the winter, and stored, surrounded by straw to insulate it, so that it could be used well into early summer.
-Ice houses and ice warehouses began to appear and sold blocks of ice for domestic and commercial use.
-Then in 1922, Clarence Birdseye founded the modern frozen food industry, by pioneering fast freezing (now called blast freezing), based on learning the benefits of low temperature freezing of fish practiced by the Inuit in Arctic regions.
+Ice houses and ice warehouses began to appear and blocks of ice were sold for domestic and commercial use.
+Then in 1922, Clarence Birdseye founded the modern frozen food industry, by pioneering fast freezing (now called blast freezing), based on low temperature freezing of fish practiced by the Inuit in Arctic regions.